Recovering from Injury - the Road Back

 share:

-When I was first injured, I tried some ART (Active Release Technique) and I was able to get my calf loose enough to run for a day or two, but it wouldn’t stay healthy.
-Meanwhile, I continued to swim and bike, some days with passion and other days, going through the motions, not knowing if I’d be racing in 6 weeks or 6 months.
-My emotions would swing from ‘Yeah, I was able to run almost pain free today’ to ‘If I have to hobble through another run then I’m going to quit running for a year’.
-I’d go from feeling good to terrible within minutes.
+When I was first injured, I tried some ART (Active Release Technique), and I was able to get my calf loose enough to run for a day or two, but it wouldn't stay healthy.
+Meanwhile, I continued to swim and bike, some days with passion and other days, going through the motions, not knowing if I'd be racing in 6 weeks or 6 months.
+My emotions would swing from "Yeah, I was able to run almost pain-free today" to "If I have to hobble through another run then I'm going to quit running for a year".
+I'd go from feeling good to terrible within minutes.
 It was pretty unbearable.
-Of course this trickles down into the rest of your life too – your spouse, your work, your kids – no one getting your 100% attention, because all you can think about is, ‘How long do I have to endure not being able to do what I love?’.
+Of course, this trickles down into the rest of your life too – your spouse, your work, your kids – no one getting your 100% attention, because all you can think about is, "How long do I have to endure not being able to do what I love?"

 When the injury first occurred, I had some deep tissue massage done on my calf as well – and it seemed to help – temporarily.
 Needing a permanent fix on an old problem, I spoke with Dr. Martina Young of Altitude Physical Therapy.
-Dr. Young, is not only a Dr. of Physical Therapy, but also a triathlon coach (for D3!
-Coach Martina Young), and she’s certified in dry needling as well.
-While I’m not a fan of needles in general, she asked me to give dry needling a try.
+Dr. Young is not only a Doctor of Physical Therapy but also a triathlon coach (for D3!
+Coach Martina Young), and she's certified in dry needling as well.
+While I'm not a fan of needles in general, she asked me to give dry needling a try.
 I had heard great things about it, so I figured I had to give it a shot!

-I’ve had acupuncture in the past for vertigo, so I decided I’d give this a try.
+I've had acupuncture in the past for vertigo, so I decided I'd give this a try.
 We worked on my calf once a week for a few weeks, and it was definitely better.
-But, I would slip into the old hobbling after 30 minutes of ‘not really running, running’, and then the next day be completely convinced I’d never run again.
-You see for someone who never gets injured, it’s even worse because they don’t know how to deal with all of the rehab.
+But, I would slip into the old hobbling after 30 minutes of "not really running, running", and then the next day be completely convinced I'd never run again.
+You see, for someone who never gets injured, it's even worse because they don't know how to deal with all of the rehab.

 By the end of June, after more regular needling sessions, I had a little breakthrough.
 I was running 4 times per week and feeling a little like my old self.
 I even jumped on the track and did a speed session once a week for 3 consecutive weeks.
 Unfortunately, the trouble returned when I tried to do 3 hard sessions in 4 days.
-I keep forgetting I’m not 25 or even 35 any longer and my body needs more rest than I’d like to give it!
+I kept forgetting I'm not 25 or even 35 any longer and my body needs more rest than I'd like to give it!
 More needling sessions.

-A little later into the summer, I was in Arizona, and decided I would run a track workout on a Thursday, and it went well.
-I didn’t push the pace and my legs felt fine.
-The next morning I started out on an 8 mile run, only to realize I could run to the top of Camelback Mountain in the same amount of time.
-So that’s what I did!
-I felt great and then to top the week off I raced an Olympic distance race on Sunday.
-My legs were trashed from the ‘normal’ week of running and by the time I got to the run, I was shuffling along.
+A little later into the summer, I was in Arizona and decided I would run a track workout on a Thursday, and it went well.
+I didn't push the pace, and my legs felt fine.
+The next morning, I started out on an 8-mile run, only to realize I could run to the top of Camelback Mountain in the same amount of time.
+So that's what I did!
+I felt great and then to top the week off, I raced an Olympic distance race on Sunday.
+My legs were trashed from the "normal" week of running, and by the time I got to the run, I was shuffling along.
 My pace was falling off as I was approaching the halfway point of the run, but my calf was holding together.
-I was really encouraged even though my run was just a quick ‘jog’.
-After a turn around at the bottom of a hill on the course, I felt a slight twinge in my calf and literally shuffled in.
+I was really encouraged even though my run was just a quick "jog".
+After a turnaround at the bottom of a hill on the course, I felt a slight twinge in my calf and literally shuffled in.
 Ugh!
 Another setback, and I knew the Boulder Peak Tri (which was two weeks away) was out, and most likely any racing for the remainder of this year.
-I was back to “I’ll never be healthy again”.
+I was back to "I'll never be healthy again".
 Up and down went my emotions!

 I talked to Dr. Young and realized that seeing her once per week was good, but we hit a plateau and I assumed that I REALLY wouldn’t run for a year.
 I felt defeated thinking my race season was over in June, and there wasn’t a foreseeable way for me to get healthy, at least that I could figure out.
 As someone who’s been basically bulletproof over the course of his athletic career – and this goes back to playing baseball at 9 or 10 years old – it’s quite a punch in the gut when you can’t train like you want to, never mind race at the level you are used to.
 And I mean that on a personal level, not how I fare against others when I race.
 My goals are simple when I race – push the swim as hard as I can and come out near the front, pace the bike smartly in order to set up my run, which has been my strength my entire triathlon career.
 When I stay healthy and can run consistently, I’m happy with my results.
 When I can’t run consistently, I’m just a miserable person who isn’t fun to be around (once again, ask my bride of 12 years!).